+1. Observations:

-Observations: General observations and jottings: Throughout the semester you will have the opportunity to attend site-visits and lectures that may pertain directly or indirectly to your topic.
+- a.
+General observations and jottings: Throughout the semester you will have the opportunity to attend site-visits and lectures that may pertain directly or indirectly to your topic.
 You will take notes on these when possible (or after if that is more appropriate).
-You will also find yourself making observations during your daily experiences - remember that your topic may come up in unexpected moments and forms: a poster on the street, a passing conversation, a moment of culture clash - make sure to capture these as well.
+You will also find yourself making observations during your daily experiences remember that your topic may come up in unexpected moments and forms: a poster on the street, a passing conversation, a moment of culture clash make sure to capture these as well. - b.
 Field-notes: You are expected to carry out at least one day of observation on your topic (depending on your topic).
-For this you will write 1-2 page field-notes in which you (a) describe what you observed; (b) interpret and analyze what you observed and how this relates to your topic; and (c) reflect on the process of observation and how it relates to your emergent awareness of research practice.
+For this you will write 1-2-page field-notes in which you (a) describe what you observed; (b) interpret and analyze what you observed and how this relates to your topic; and (c) reflect on the process of observation and how it relates to your emergent awareness of research practice. - 2.
+Conversations/Informal interviews: You will carry out at least 3 conversations about your topic in each country.
+You will log these in your notebook, including description of when and where the conversation took place, the people with whom you spoke, the questions you asked, the notes you took during the conversation, any interpretations/analysis you have of the information that was shared, and reflections on the process itself. - 3.
+Reflections: While both of the above encompass reflection, you may also opt to use your notebook as a space to capture how your understanding of your topic is changing over time.
+Your reflections may include reactions to readings, guest lectures, site-visits, faculty sessions, other activities, or afterthoughts on your observations and conversations - as they respectively relate to your topic.

-- Conversations/Informal interviews: You will carry out at least 3 conversations about your topic in each program location.
-You will log these in your notebook, including: description of when and where the conversation took place, the people with whom you spoke, the questions you asked, the notes you took during the conversation, any interpretations/analysis you have of the information that was shared, and reflections on the process itself.
-These conversations need not be very formal or technical.
-Local individuals you will be meeting on the way, are considered all experts on the local reflections of your research topic.
-Of course, always pay attention to the relevance of your topic for the conversant and ask help from your faculty and local coordinators to determine what's appropriate. - Reflections: While both of the above encompass reflection, you may also opt to use your notebook as a space to capture how your understanding of your topic is changing over time.
-Your reflections may include reactions to readings, guest lectures, site-visits, faculty sessions, other activities, or afterthoughts on your observations and conversations as they respectively relate to your topic. - Research Memo: Toward the end of our stay in each location, you will hand in digitally the photos of the entries you have made in that country.
-Photos will need to be pasted on a word document and at the end of the document you are expected to write a (700- 800 words) analysis/reflection, addressing the following: - Log of your activities and information you gathered related to your topic. - Analysis of the emergent themes as pertain to your topic. - Reflection on your process of gathering information (including any changes to your approach that you may wish to integrate). - Any lingering questions and/or steps you aim to take up in the next location or phase of the project.

-(Be aware that the memos will be read by your professor.)
+- 4. Country Memo: Toward the end of our stay in each country, you will read through the entries you have made in that country and write up a country memo in your journal (700-800 words), addressing the following: - a.
+Log of your activities and information you gathered related to your topic. - b.
+Analysis of the emergent themes as pertain to your topic. - c.
+Reflection on your process of gathering information (including any changes to your approach that you may wish to integrate). - d.
+Any lingering questions and/or steps you aim to take up in the next country or phase of the project. - (Be aware that the memos will be read by your professor.)